Disgaea: Hour of Darkness

 Blend Mode/Layer is a bad description: It seems to be that anything on 2 has a Linear Dodge blend mode, anything on 1 has a kind of Linear Burn.
 Numbers like 8, 16, or 24 might indicate an attachment point or orientation for weapon or other external sprites.
 This needs more testing to confirm or deny.

 In this mode, you can see all the visual effects.

-To enable it you must hit the Select button on Controller 1, it will bring up the <Test> text and some numbers on the right.
+To enable it you must hit Select on Controller 1, it will bring up the <Test> text and some numbers on the right.
 All the buttons presses need to be from Controller 1.
-The Left Stick moves Laharl around, L1 & R1 rotate the camera, L2 & R2 changes which effect and sound will play (as shown in the numbers), X plays the visual effect and Square plays the accompanying sound effect or whatever sound effect is in the slot number.
+The Left Stick moves Laharl around, L1 and R1 rotate the camera, L2 and R2 changesl which effect and sound will play (as shown in the numbers), X plays the visual effect, and Square plays the accompanying sound effect or whatever sound effect is in the slot number.

 There is some map data left in the game that went unused.